pyrsmk/Sheethub/README.markdown

     // Stylesheet will automatically retrieve the remote sheet new Stylesheet(node);

-If you want to know when the object will be ready, you can do exaclty as the Sheethub event example, it has the same 'ready' event and uses the same event manager.
+If you want to know when the object will be ready, you can do exactly as the Sheethub event managing examples, it has the same 'ready' event and uses the same event manager.

 The most interesting part of the API is the hability to modify CSS contents.